 Why It Works: Statements that appeal to customer motivations are powerful.

 Mixbook Photo Co. produces graphic products such as photo books, cards, and calendars.
-The title, “Moments Made to Keep,” is catchy and reminds anyone visiting this website of their own cherished memories.
+The title, “Beautiful Designs Made Easy,” is catchy and reminds anyone visiting this website of their own cherished memories.
 Custom products and services that are based on a customer’s own life reinforce this idea.

 Why It Works: Remind customers why they need your products or services.

 Oscar is a health insurance platform that connects individuals with plans provided by brokers and providers.
-Using the headline, “There’s still time to get health insurance,” speaks directly to their target audience and anyone in the market for a new plan.
+Using the headline, “Get health insurance that just makes sense,” speaks directly to their target audience and anyone in the market for a new plan.
 This is a great example of highly relevant and timely copywriting that can lead to action.

 Why It Works: Your copywriting should inspire action.